hnrobert/hnrobert-omz-installer/README.md

 docker-compose up -d && docker-compose logs -f
 ```

-After startup, attach to zsh as `dev`:
+When the instruction `[SUCCESS] All done.` appears and the container idles, you may attach to zsh as `dev` and start trying it out:

 ```bash
 docker-compose exec --user dev hnrobert-omz-installer-test zsh